 As a professor at the Stanford University School of Medicine, Andrew Huberman's focus has been establishing the role and importance of sleep, light exposure, exercise, and diet on human productivity.

-Huberman knows a thing or two about what's of fundamental importance in making us tick, so it's worth paying attention to what he does daily and how his typical day is structured.
+Huberman knows a thing or two about what's of fundamental importance in making us tick.
+Given his own success, it's worth paying attention to what he does daily and how his typical day is structured.

 - Andrew Huberman begins his day with yoga Nidra, exposure to sunlight and a cold shower, then waits two hours before drinking coffee.